Sharon Hill, Program Director

 Robyn Brittain received her Master’s degree in Deaf Studies and Deaf Education from Lamar University.
 She has been teaching Deaf Education and ASL in high school since 2007 as well as she has been teaching at UH since 2012.
 Plus, she is the ASLI coach for UH national anthem for the past several years.

 Terrell Brittain, Instructional Assistant Professor

 Terrell Brittain is a graduate of the Master’s degree program in Deaf Studies & Deaf Education at Lamar University.
 He is an accomplished teacher at both the secondary and higher education levels.
 His expertise is in American Sign Language and Deaf Culture.
-Terrell taught adjunct at UH for two years before transitioning into his role as a full-time professor.
-He has taught over 1,000 students and his students find him to be demanding but also engaging.
 He is known for incorporating humor in his teaching which puts his students at ease as they learn the complicated task of communicating in a visual modality.
-Terrell’s major focus is enhancing the language mastery component of the American Sign Language Interpreting program, by developing an advanced level of ASL not previously offered, and enhancing the skills of the American Sign Language Interpreting majors.
+Terrell’s major focus is Deaf studies.

 Dr. Merrilee “Mizzy” Gietz was raised and educated in Alberta, Canada.
 She has been teaching students in American Sign Language (ASL) interpreting programs in higher post-secondary education for nearly 20 years.
 Dr. Gietz has made several conference and workshop presentations on topics such as ASL haikus, ASL depictions, and various topics related to ASL teaching and interpreting.
 She earned her Ed.D degree in Deaf Studies and Deaf Education, 2013 at Lamar University in Beaumont, TX.
 View her full bio here.